What is mitral valve repair?

 Patients who are not candidates for minimally-invasive mitral valve repair include:

 - Patients who need other cardiac procedures at the same time as a mitral valve repair (such as coronary artery bypass surgery)

 - Patients with severe heart failure

+During open-heart mitral valve repair, your surgeon will make a large incision in your chest and must put you on a heart-lung machine to keep your heart beating during the procedure.
 Minimally invasive mitral valve surgery requires a small incision (2 to 4 inches) in the right side of the chest and has a faster recovery time.

 Your cardiac provider team will evaluate your case and determine the most appropriate care for you.

-What are benefits of minimally-invasive mitral valve repair?
+Risks of minimally-invasive mitral valve repair

 - Heart attack